Hasmukh Dhirajlal Sankalia: Inamgaon

 After establishing the cultural sequence of the Chalcolithic cultures in Deccan and Central India, Sankalia wanted to reconstruct the lives of the Chalcolithic people with large-scale horizontal excavations at Nevasa and Navdatoli.
 The former site was found to be highly disturbed and the deposits overlying the Chalcolithic layers were too thick to be thoroughly removed, and the plan was abandoned.
 The site of Inamgaon was well-preserved, however, and was excavated over a 12-year period.
 After Sankalia's retirement in 1973 the excavation was completed by Z. D. Ansari and M. K. Dhavalikar, and its report was published in three volumes.

 Early humans in Sachchidananda

 After his retirement, Sankalia lived on campus and was appointed professor emeritus of the department.
 At his home, he discovered what he believed were palaeolithic implements.
 After publishing his studies on the Ramayana, new archaeology and prehistoric art, he died at age 80 on 28 January 1989.

 Awards

-Sankalia received the Narmad Suvarna Chandrak in 1976 for his book, Akhand Bharatma Sanskrutino Ushakal.
+Sankalia received the Narmad Suvarna Chandrak.